content-services/zest/release/docs/ContainerContainerDistributionResponse.md

 `func (o *ContainerContainerDistributionResponse) UnsetRepository()`

 UnsetRepository ensures that no value is present for Repository, not even an explicit nil
-### GetName

-`func (o *ContainerContainerDistributionResponse) GetName() string`

-GetName returns the Name field if non-nil, zero value otherwise.

-### GetNameOk

-`func (o *ContainerContainerDistributionResponse) GetNameOk() (*string, bool)`

-GetNameOk returns a tuple with the Name field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetName

-`func (o *ContainerContainerDistributionResponse) SetName(v string)`

-SetName sets Name field to given value.

-### GetPulpCreated

-`func (o *ContainerContainerDistributionResponse) GetPulpCreated() time.Time`

-GetPulpCreated returns the PulpCreated field if non-nil, zero value otherwise.

-### GetPulpCreatedOk

-`func (o *ContainerContainerDistributionResponse) GetPulpCreatedOk() (*time.Time, bool)`

-GetPulpCreatedOk returns a tuple with the PulpCreated field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetPulpCreated

-`func (o *ContainerContainerDistributionResponse) SetPulpCreated(v time.Time)`

-SetPulpCreated sets PulpCreated field to given value.

-### HasPulpCreated

-`func (o *ContainerContainerDistributionResponse) HasPulpCreated() bool`

-HasPulpCreated returns a boolean if a field has been set.

-### GetNoContentChangeSince

-`func (o *ContainerContainerDistributionResponse) GetNoContentChangeSince() string`

-GetNoContentChangeSince returns the NoContentChangeSince field if non-nil, zero value otherwise.

-### GetNoContentChangeSinceOk

-`func (o *ContainerContainerDistributionResponse) GetNoContentChangeSinceOk() (*string, bool)`

-GetNoContentChangeSinceOk returns a tuple with the NoContentChangeSince field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetNoContentChangeSince

-`func (o *ContainerContainerDistributionResponse) SetNoContentChangeSince(v string)`

-SetNoContentChangeSince sets NoContentChangeSince field to given value.

-### HasNoContentChangeSince

-`func (o *ContainerContainerDistributionResponse) HasNoContentChangeSince() bool`

-HasNoContentChangeSince returns a boolean if a field has been set.

 ### GetContentGuard

 `func (o *ContainerContainerDistributionResponse) GetContentGuard() string`